Sections of This Topic Include

 © Copyright Carter McNamara, MBA, PhD

-Leaders make presentations to a wide variety of audiences, for example, Board members, employees, community leaders and groups of customers.
-Usually there is a lot that can be quickly gained or quickly lost from a presentation.
+Leaders make presentations to a wide variety of audiences, for example, Board members, employees, community leaders, and groups of customers.
+Usually, there is a lot that can be quickly gained or quickly lost from a presentation.
 A little bit of guidance goes a long way toward making a highly effective presentation.

 Note that meeting management skills are often helpful in designing an effective presentation.
-Also note that the following guidelines are intended for general presentations, not for training sessions where your presentation is to help learners to gain specific knowledge, skills or attitudes in order to improve their performance on a task or job.
+Also note that the following guidelines are intended for general presentations, not for training sessions where your presentation is to help learners gain specific knowledge, skills, or attitudes in order to improve their performance on a task or job.

 Basic Guidelines For Designing Your Presentation

 - List and prioritize the top three goals that you want to accomplish with your audience.
-It’s not enough just to talk at them.
+It’s not enough just to talk to them.
 You may think you know what you want to accomplish in your presentation, but if you’re not clear with yourself and others, it is very easy – too easy – for your audience to completely miss the point of your presentation.
 For example, your goals may be for them to appreciate the accomplishments of your organization, learn how to use your services, etc. Again, the goals should be in terms of what you want to accomplish with your audience.

-- Be really clear about who your audience is and about why is it important for them to be in the meeting.
+- Be really clear about who your audience is and why is it important for them to be in the meeting.
 Members of your audience will want to know right away why they were the ones chosen to be in your presentation.
 Be sure that your presentation makes this clear to them right away.
 This will help you clarify your invitation list and design your invitation to them.

 - List the major points of information that you want to convey to your audience.
 When you’re done making that list, then ask yourself, “If everyone in the audience understands all of those points, then will I have achieved the goal that I set for this meeting?”

-- Be clear about the tone that you want to set for your presentation, for example, hopefulness, celebration, warning, teamwork, etc. Consciously identifying the tone to yourself can help you cultivate that mood to your audience.
+- Be clear about the tone that you want to set for your presentation, for example, hopefulness, celebration, warning, teamwork, etc. Consciously identifying the tone to yourself can help you cultivate that mood in your audience.

 - Design a brief opening (about 5-10% of your total time presentation time) that:

 a.
-Presents your goals for the presentation.
+Present your goals for the presentation.

 b.
 Clarifies the benefits of the presentation to the audience.